webbtj/mysql-db-clone/readme.md

 is sed, so the expressions are regex AND your are within a string, so double escaping is required (mysite.com would be mysite\\.com)

+The package comes with a sample config, you'll need to rename this or make your own config.json

 The intent of this is for devs who are working on a site and would normally use a remote db connection but that is too slow and the manual syncing process is too cumbersome.
 Setup the config and just run